-- We expect our housing revenues to be in the range of \$6.50 billion to \$6.90 billion, an increase from \$6.37 billion for 2023. - We expect our average selling price to be in the range of \$480,000 to \$490,000, compared to \$481,300 for 2023. - We expect our homebuilding operating income margin as a percentage of revenues to be in the range of 10.9% to 11.3%, assuming no inventory-related charges, compared to 11.4% for 2023. - We expect our housing gross profit margin to be in the range of 21.0% to 21.4%, assuming no inventory-related charges, compared to 21.4% for 2023. - We expect our selling, general and administrative expenses as a percentage of housing revenues to be approximately 10.2%, compared to 9.9% for 2023. - We expect our effective tax rate to be approximately 23.0%, compared to 23.5% for 2023.

-- We expect our ending community count to be about 260, up 7%, compared to 242 for 2023.
+- We expect our housing revenues to be in the range of \$6.70 billion to \$6.90 billion, an increase from \$6.37 billion for 2023. - We expect our average selling price to be in the range of \$485,000 to \$495,000, compared to \$481,300 for 2023. - We expect our homebuilding operating income margin as a percentage of revenues to be in the range of 11.0% to 11.4%, assuming no inventory-related charges, compared to 11.4% for 2023. - We expect our housing gross profit margin to be in the range of 21.1% to 21.5%, assuming no inventory-related charges, compared to 21.4% for 2023. - We expect our selling, general and administrative expenses as a percentage of housing revenues to be approximately 10.1%, compared to 9.9% for 2023. - We expect our effective tax rate to be approximately 23.0%, compared to 23.5% for 2023. - We expect our ending community count to be in the range of 250 to 255, compared to 242 for 2023.

 In addition to factors discussed elsewhere in this report, our future performance and the strategies we implement (and adjust or refine as necessary or appropriate) will depend significantly on prevailing economic, employment, homebuilding industry and capital, credit and financial market conditions and on a fairly stable and constructive political and regulatory environment (particularly in regard to housing and mortgage loan financing policies).
 For instance, the Federal Reserve's aggressive raising of the federal funds interest rate and other measures during 2022 and 2023 to moderate persistent U.S. inflation created significant and ongoing headwinds for the housing market, tempering consumer demand for homes and disrupting credit and lending markets.
-While the Federal Reserve is expected to lower interest rates in 2024, we cannot provide any assurance it will or that any interest rate reduction(s) will positively affect demand or our business, results of operations or consolidated financial statements.
+While the Federal Reserve may lower interest rates in 2024, we cannot provide any assurance it will or that any interest rate reduction(s) will positively affect demand or our business, results of operations or consolidated financial statements.
 In addition, while we experienced improvement with respect to supply chain-related disruptions as described in this Management's Discussion and Analysis of Financial Condition and Results of Operations, we believe they could persist to a certain degree during 2024.
-The potential extent and effect of these factors on our business is highly uncertain, unpredictable and outside our control, and our past performance, including in the 2024 first quarter, should not be considered indicative of our future results on any metric or set of metrics, including, but not limited to, our net orders, backlog, revenues and returns.
+The potential extent and effect of these and other factors on our business is highly uncertain, unpredictable and outside our control, and our past performance, including in the 2024 first half, should not be considered indicative of our future results on any metric or set of metrics, including, but not limited to, our net orders, backlog, revenues and returns.